 Is it safe to delete an item that I no longer carry in inventory?

 Yes.
 The item’s sales history will still be recorded in reporting up until when it is deleted.
 Beware that if you recreate a deleted item later, you will be creating a duplicate that may affect reporting accuracy.
-Additionally, labels printed for the deleted item will not scan if the item is recreated and would need to be reprinted.
+Additionally, labels printed with the SKU of the deleted item will not scan if the item is recreated and would need to be reprinted.
 Deciding to delete an item is completely up to you.
-Alternatively, you could simply set the item’s register status as Inactive, so that the item remains in your inventory, but no longer appears for sale at the register.
+Alternatively, you could uncheck the item’s ‘Register Status’ box, so that the item remains in inventory but no longer appears for sale at the register.

 How do I delete inventory?

-Visit the Inventory Reporting section below to learn how deleted items affect your reporting.
+Visit the Inventory Reporting section below to learn how deleted items affect reporting.